 - Prohibits discriminatory policies

-Dodd-Frank Non-Compliance Penalties
+Dodd-Frank Non-Compliance Penalties:

 - Individual Penalty: Up to $1M per day